 Using a spomb has many benefits, one of them being that no bait will be lost on the cast, even dry mixes of small pellets.

-Spombs are extremely aerodynamic which will help on they long distance casts and can make help make casting heavy spombs effortless.
+Spombs are extremely aerodynamic which will help on the long distance casts and can make help make casting heavy spombs effortless.

-Retrieving a spomb is also fairly easy as they will skip across the surface once opened.
+Retrieving a spomb is also fairly easy as it will skip across the surface once opened.

-Personally I will opt for a spomb over a spod any but whichever you choose is completely down to personal preference.
+Personally, I will opt for a spomb over a spod but whichever you choose is completely down to personal preference.